sumitchavda5252/Cafe-Bill-System-/README.md

 Data Encryption and Backup: Ensures all sensitive data is encrypted and offers automated backup solutions to prevent data loss.
 Integration and Customization Options:

-Third-Party Integrations: Compatible with accounting software (e.g., QuickBooks), online delivery platforms, and email/SMS providers.
-API Access for Customization: Offers API endpoints for customization, allowing cafes to extend system functionality or integrate with other business tools.